By Todd Kalman

 Build digital advertising commissions from a blended digital rate versus using different rates for each digital product or tactic.

-Per tactic rates add unnecessary complexity that, like paying off net revenue, can demotivate sales teams.
-Optimization efforts can affect per tactic rates, as an advertiser’s product mix is adjusted based on performance.
-If that happens mid-campaign, and you use a per tactic rate, the commission suddenly changes.
+Per tactic rates increase complexity and can demotivate sales teams.
+Optimization efforts can affect per-tactic rates as an advertiser’s product mix adjusts based on performance.
+If that happens mid-campaign, and you use a per-tactic rate, the commission suddenly changes.

 Sales staff then believe (accurately) that they can’t rely on their projections, and their income becomes more unpredictable.
-That scenario leads to unmotivated employees and potentially increased turnover.
+That scenario leads to indifferent employees and potentially increased turnover.

 4. Increase commission on renewals.